mmontone/duologue/README.md

 - **print-options**: (boolean) Print the options on the screen.
 Default: T.
 - **separator**: (string) Separation string to use when printing the options.
 Default: '~%'
 - **complete**: If T, then readline completion is enabled.
 Default: nil.
+- **completer**: A custom completer.
+If NIL, then the default completer is used.
 - **color**: Color to use at prompt.
 Default: *prompt-color*
 - **error-color**: Color to use when error ocurrs.
 Default: *prompt-error-color*